(This page revised February 17, 2018)

 Please note that I expect to spend 15–20 minutes on each pen.
 I won’t have time to triage a handful of pens for you or to help you decide which one you want me to work on.
 If you’re in this type of situation, and if you think Barbara and our demonstrator rack won’t be able to help you decide, it might be a good idea to send email to me before the show.

 Does anyone get turned away because you ran out of time?

-We keep a list of people who want me to work on their pens that day.
 Based on past experience, we think I’ll have time to work with about two dozen people on a normal show day, doing one pen for each person.
-Because the length of time varies from one pen to another, we cannot be sure exactly how long you will have to wait, and any estimate we give you is only that.
+It usually takes 15–20 minutes per person, but the length of time varies from one pen to another, so we cannot be sure exactly how long you will have to wait.
+Any estimate we give you is only that.
 You might get in sooner than we say, or it might take much longer to get to you.

 Unfortunately, sometimes it does happen that I don’t get to everyone on the list.
 What I’m offering is one-on-one time and skilled work, not merchandise.
-Each pen takes a finite amount of time, and I’m not willing to sacrifice my best work in a mad quest to squeeze more people in.
+Each pen takes a finite amount of time, and although I want to work with as many people as possible, I’m not willing to sacrifice my best work in a mad quest to squeeze more people in.

 Should I bring my pen empty for you to work on, or should it be inked up?

 If you want the nib merely tuned, leaving it filled is great because I fill every pen anyway for tuning.
 If you want it reground, then I prefer that it be empty because grinding a filled pen’s nib throws ink off in a circle, creating a racing stripe on everything around the grinding wheel — including my magnifying visor.